OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

 ### asset_url

-Returns the url of a media based on its location in the media library.
+Returns the URL of a media based on its location in the media library.

 #### Input